Are you looking for things to include in your morning routine?

-Quarantined or not, the morning is a very important part of your day.
+Morning is a very important time of day.
 After all, it is the beginning of a new day, and having a morning routine is a great way to set the tone for the new day.

-If your morning was productive and refreshing, the rest of your day is guaranteed to be at least a little better than otherwise.
+If your morning routine is productive and refreshing, the rest of your day is guaranteed to be at least a little better than it otherwise would.

 But do you really know what you should do in the morning?